Slack Communication With Clients and Partners — Our How and Why

 That’s pretty cool, and it will solve problems for a lot of folks.
 But that’s not how we do it.

 We utilize the Multi-Channel and Single Channel Guests function within Slack to invite collaboration partners to a specific channel.
-These guests do not have access to all of our internal conversations; only the single appropriate channel for their project or company.
+These guests do not have access to all of our internal conversations; only the single appropriate channel for their project.
 We prefer this method over Shared Channels because it ensures that we will always retain control over the conversations and product decisions contained in the channel.
 This is what helps us learn from each project and solidify our processes.

 We deploy the same process for each product we set out to build.
-The project gets its own Google Drive, GitHub repository (and corresponding kanban board), and Slack channel.
+The project gets its own Google Drive, GitHub repository (and corresponding Kanban board), and Slack channel.
 We invite the Revelers who will work on that project and the key stakeholders to the Drive, the repository, and the channel.
 As the Issue Board, Continuous Integration, and other appropriate tools are set up, we connect notification structures via Slack’s integration feature.

 Create a Channel Topic